gukihuman/algorithms-python-hiryanov/README.md

 There is no written tests for it.
 Just run the files and look at the result.

-Names of the files inside lectures-directories always starts from the number of lecture.
+Names of the files inside lectures-directories always starts from the number of a lecture.
 It has been made for a better navigate purpose.
 Becouse sometimes files from different lectures are opened at the same time.